tytydraco/yessleep/out/The_Crows_Know_Something_We_Dont.md

 I don't know.
 Maybe that's why I'm sharing this.
 Perhaps I feel like someone else can give me the answers I'm looking for or a starting point with how to find them.

 For what it's worth, a guy tried to rob me the other night.
 I was coming home late, and he pulled a knife on me.
 I told him I didn't have any cash, but apparently, that wasn't good enough.
 Just as that "Oh, shit, I'm going to get stabbed" feeling hit, three crows swooped down and started clawing at the guy.
 Apparently, one of them got really aggressive around the eyes.
 From an article I read, he won't ever see again.
 Weird coincidence or an intentional clue?
 I can't say.

-But I know I can hear a familiar "caw-caw" outside my window even as I write this.
-And I can't put my finger on it, but as I look out my window or drive by the woods, something familiar has been calling me to the trees.
+But what I do know is that I can hear a familiar "caw-caw" outside my window even as I write this.
+And I can't put my finger on it, but whenever I drive by the woods on my way to work, something familiar has been calling me to the trees.